ibm-cloudintegration/CP4I-PoT-Public/MQ/Lab_1b-CRR/Readme.md

  1. Now from the deploy directory run the following command.
 It will enable CRR on your live cluster.

+	This script will log in to the recovery cluster and get the **Host Name**.
+This will be used to then patch the yaml for your active QMgr on the Live cluster.

 	Then do an ls -l command and you will see that the script created the yaml file.

 	```sh